tenidaniels/NBADataLakeT/README.md

 Copy the contents inside the setup_nba_data_lake.py file

 Go back to the Cloudshell window and paste the contents inside the file.

+Find the line of code under #Sportsdata.io configurations that says "api_key" paste your api key inside the quotations

 Press ^X to exit, press Y to save the file, press enter to confirm the file name